Racing Fitness

 Mental health

 Formula One drivers don't just take care of their bodies, they look after their mental health too.
 Many of the F1 Teams work with sports psychologists to ensure that a driver can exert unwavering mind control during a race.
-Methods include reviewing track maps, visualising a route and a perfect lap, in order for the driver to feel he has driven the course many times before he even arrives there.
+Methods include reviewing track maps, visualizing a route and a perfect lap, in order for the driver to feel he has driven the course many times before he even arrives there.

 Drivers also learn breathing techniques to stay calm at crucial moments, and techniques for shutting out the outside world - a driver getting into a car surrounded by a medical team, technical staff and thousands of fans and members of the press may use the click of the seat belt as a trigger to block these distractions and get to work.